The Webster Technique

 My OB wanted to know why a chiropractor was going to turn my breech baby.
 Isn’t that dangerous without ultrasound?

 Yes that would be dangerous.
 We don’t turn babies, we adjust moms.
+Babies will turn themselves, we just give them the optimal environment to do this.

 My friend asked if the baby turns and you keep doing Webster, won’t that make it turn back again?